top of page

 Virginia Polytechnic Institute and State University, Blacksburg, VA

-• Utilized the disciplines of English, Educational Psychology, Sociology, and Human Development
+• Disciplines of English, Educational Psychology, Sociology, and Human Development

-• Dissertation: Empathetic Educational Environments: Advancing Cultural Sensitivity of Trauma Through Storytelling in the Secondary-level English Classroom
+• Proposed dissertation: Empathetic Educational Environments: Advancing Cultural Sensitivity of Trauma Through Storytelling in the Secondary-level English Classroom

-• Committee: Matthew Vollmer, MFA (Chair), Dr. Marcus Johnson (Co-chair), Dr. Katalin Parti, and Dr. Kee Jeong Kim
+• Committee: Matthew Vollmer, MFA (Chair); Dr. Marcus Johnson (Co-chair); Dr. Katalin Parti; Dr. Kee Jeong Kim

 Virginia Polytechnic Institute and State University, Blacksburg, VA